firecow/gitlab-ci-local/README.md

 # TODO

-## Unsupported tags, will be implemented in order
+## Needs implementation
-- environment
+- artifacts, dependencies
 - when:always
 - when:on_failure
 - when:delayed
   - start_in (Used only with when:delayed)
 - include:template
 - include:remote
-- coverage (code coverage)
-- retry (in case of failure)
-- timeout (job max execution time)

-## Docker specfic tags.
-(Only shell working now)
-- services
-- image
+- service, image

 ## Will not be implemented
 - cache
 - pages
 - resource_group
 - interruptible

-## Undecided
-- artifacts (reset/restore/uploads "files" from job to job)
-- dependencies (depend or non-depend on artifacts, default is depend ALL)
 - only
 - except
 - parallel
 - trigger
+- retry (in case of failure)
+- timeout (job max execution time)
+- coverage (code coverage)